Muhammad-Ilyas-Ibrahim/Credential-Nexus/README.md

         *   `2`: Search by source (Chrome/Discord/Firefox)
         *   `3`: Show all entries
     *   Enter the search term if prompted and view the results.
+4.  **Database Statistics**
+    *   Select option `3` to view database statistics
+    *   Displays total number of stored passwords
+    *   Shows breakdown of passwords by source
+    *   Indicates the last update timestamp

 ### 🧩 Code Structure